 Findings Response B. PROGRAMS AND SERVICES References: ACA CJS 1-4C-02, 1-5B-01, 1-5B-01-1, 1-5B-01-2, 1-5B-01-3, 1-5B-02, 1-5B-02-1, 1, AM-C-2, PS-I-1, OP-C-9, OP-C-7 1-5B-02-2, 1-5B-04, 1-5C-01, 1-5C-04, 1-5C-06, De ept.
-Regs PS-D-3, IS-B-1, HCP7, PS-E-1, PS-C- V-B-001 Programs and Services Written policy, procedure, and practice provide for the availability of offender programs, services, and counseling.
-Such programming may be obtained from acceptable internal or external sources which should include, at a minimum, assistance in obtaining individualized educational program instruction at a variety of levels.
+Regs PS-D-3, IS-B-1, HCP7, PS-E-1, PS-C- V-B-001 Programs and Services Compliant-Documentation reviewed that Written policy, procedure, and practice provide for the availability of offender programs, services, includes all of the required items.
+Facility and counseling.
+Such programming may be obtained from acceptable internal or external sources which should include, at a minimum, assistance in obtaining individualized educational program medication. instruction at a variety of levels.
 The local jail facility shall maintain class files on all DPS&C approved programming, whether the program is administered by DPS&C or other staff.
-The class files should include at a minimum: 1.
-Screening of the offender(s) for program placement; 2.
-Offender application to program; 3.
-Program sign-in sheets and/or attendance rosters; 4.
+The class files should include at a minimum: Screening of the offender(s) for program placement; Offender application to program; Program sign-in sheets and/or attendance rosters; 4.
 Student Education Records shall be maintained at the facility.
-The student record includes but is not limited to the WorkReady U Intake form (which includes Demographics, Self- Disclosure Information, Release Statement, Family Educational Rights and Privacy Act- FERPA, Grievance Procedure, Class Rules, test scores, certificates, diplomas, etc.; 5.
-Copies of certificates of program completion, skills certifications, etc.; 6.
-Signed copy of CTRP credit forms; 7.
-Documentation for staff oversight if program is not administered and/or overseen by DPS&C staff; and/or 8.
-Signed Reentry Preparation Refusal form if offender refused program.
-Visual Inspection: actibity schedules, facility records and logs, offender records
+The student record includes but is not limited to the WorkReady U Intake form (which includes Demographics, Self- Disclosure Information, Release Statement, Family Educational Rights and Privacy Act- FERPA, Grievance Procedure, Class Rules, test scores, certificates, diplomas, etc.; ' Copies of certificates of program completion, skills certifications, etc.; , Signed copy of CTRP credit forms; 7.
+Documentation for staff oversight if program is not administered and/or overseen by DPS&C staff; and/or Signed Reentry Preparation Refusal form if offender refused program.
+1 Visual Inspection: activity schedules, facility records and logs, offender records

-Findings Response V-B-002 Eductional Programming The DPS&C and the facility encourage educational programming which includes: Adult Basic Education and/or Literacy; Industry Based Certification Training; Pell-eligible Post-Secondary Training; Peer Tutor/Mentor Implementation.
+Findings Response V-B-002 Educational Programming The DPS&C and the facility encourage educational programming which includes: Adult Basic Education and/or Literacy; Industry Based Certification Training; Pell-eligible Post-Secondary Training; Peer Tutor/Mentor Implementation.
 Any planned or proposed programs for education in local jail facilities that house DPS&C offenders shall be submitted to the DPS&C Education Director for review and approval.
 If the DPS&C implements the educational program in cooperation with the facility, compliance measures must be followed to abide by the terms of the funding sources, as well as state and federal regulations.
 A determination of ATLO needs will be determined with the facility during implantation of education programs.
 During this time the party responsible for cost of ATLO lab, devices, etc. will be determined.
 In some cases, technology is utilized for Education and Reentry purposes (ATLO Software).
-This will be determined.
-Visual Inspection: activity schedule, facility logs V-B-003 Substance Abuse Programs The facility encourages offender participation in substance abuse programs when available.
-The continuum of substance abuse programming includes: Substance Abuse Education/Relapse Prevention; I2 Step Recovery Meetings (i.e., Alcoholics Anonymous/Narcotics Anonymous); Living in Balance: Moving from a Life of Addiction to a Life of Recovery.
+This will be determined during the needs assessment of the facility.
+The cost of ATLO lab and services will be determined.
+Compliant Visual Inspection: activity schedule, facility logs V-B-003 Substance Abuse Programs The facility encourages offender participation in substance abuse programs when available.
+The continuum of substance abuse programming includes: 1.
+Substance Abuse Education/Relapse Prevention; 2.
+12 Step Recovery Meetings (i.e., Alcoholics Anonymous/Narcotics Anonymous); 3.
+Living in Balance: Moving from a Life of Addiction to a Life of Recovery.
 Provisions for offender referrals and transfers to DPS&C approved intensive residential substance abuse programs are made prior to placement in a transitional work program or release from custody.
-Visual Inspection: activity schedule, facility logs Compliant - although the facility does not offer substance abuse programs, if requested, the offender is transferred to a facility where it is available.
-V-B-004 Library Services Reading materials shall be available to offenders on a reasonable basis.
-Visual Inspection: activity schedule, facility logs Compliant - reading material is available for the offenders.
+Compliant Visual Inspection: activity schedule, facility logs V-B-004 Library Services Reading materials shall be available to offenders on a reasonable basis.
+Compliant Visual Inspection: activity schedule, facility logs